kittrz9/sorta-engine/README.md

  - Support for multiple rendering (and maybe audio) backends like vulkan
  - Reduce memory usage
  - Make portaudio not choose the pulseaudio device by default (probably mostly only relevant for if/when I make this able to compile for windows)
- - Fix the font looking weird when small